Cubulating a free-product-by-cyclic group: Walls in the flow space

 Let us conclude this section with another property that will be useful in the next section.
 Following \cite{hagen_wise_irreducible}, we say $\wt X$ is \emph{level-separated} if for each $N >0$ and $K\geq 0$, and each $N$-non-horizontal geodesic $\gamma$, there exists a point $y \in \wt X$ such that the backward flow of length $n$ meets $\gamma$ in an odd cardinality set for all large $n$, and the intersection is at distance at least $N + K$ from both $y$ and the leaves of the backward flow.

 \begin{lemma} The flow space $\wt X$ is level-separated. \end{lemma}

 In order to prove this statement, we will make use of an $\mathbb{R}$-tree $T_\infty$ obtained as a limit of the trees $T_m$ in the flow space with metrics $d_m = \frac{d|_{T_m}}{\lambda^m}$, where $\lambda$ is the (maximal) stretching factor of the train track map $f$.
-We will not go into details, but refer the reader to \cite{horbez_r_trees} and \cite[Section 6]{hagen_wise_irreducible}.
+We will not go into details, but refer the reader to \cite{horbez_r_trees} and \cite[Section 6]{hagen_wise_irreducible}. {Formally, $T_\infty$ is an ultralimit, its points are equivalence classes of sequences of points in the $T_m$.
+In particular to each point in $T_0$ (and in $\wt X$), its flow ray defines a point in $T_\infty$.
+This defines a tautological map $\rho: \wt X \to T_\infty$.}

-The main points we will use are that there is a natural map $\rho: \wt X \to T_\infty$ which is continuous, restricts to an isometric embedding on any vertical edge and that the preimage of any point in $T_\infty$ consists of points whose forward flow rays either intersect or remain at bounded Hausdorff distances from each other.
+The main points we will use are {easy} facts, that the map $\rho: \wt X \to T_\infty$ is continuous, restricts to an isometric embedding on any vertical edge {(as $f$ is a train track map)} and that the preimage of any point in $T_\infty$ consists of points whose forward flow rays either intersect or remain at bounded Hausdorff distances from each other.

 \begin{proof} Let $\gamma : \mathbb{R}\to \wt X^1$ be an $N$-non-horizontal geodesic.
 Observe that the flow-like parts of $\gamma$ are horizontal segments starting and ending at vertices and that the vertical parts are paths in trees $T_k$.
 Since $\gamma$ is $N$-non-horizontal, it maps infinitely many unit subintervals of $\bbR$ to vertical edges, which we call `vertical' subintervals.